BetterSEQTA/BetterSEQTA-Plus/README.md

 - The `src` folder contains source files that are compiled to the build directory.

-- The `src/interface` folder contains source React files that are required for the Settings page.
+- The `src/interface` folder contains source React/Svelte files that are required for the Settings page.

 - The `dist` folder is where the compiled code ends up, this is the folder what you need to load into chrome as an unpacked extension for development.